Todd Gurley

-Todd Jerome Gurley II (born August 3, 1994) is an American former football running back who played in the National Football League (NFL) for six seasons, primarily with the Los Angeles Rams.
-He played college football at Georgia, where he received first-team All-SEC honors, and was selected by the Rams 10th overall in the 2015 NFL Draft.
+Todd Jerome Gurley II (born August 3, 1994) is an American former professional football running back who played in the National Football League (NFL) for six seasons, primarily with the Los Angeles Rams.
+He played college football for the Georgia Bulldogs, earning first-team All-SEC honors, and was selected by the Rams 10th overall in the 2015 NFL draft.

 Gurley immediately made an impact in his first season by rushing for over 1,000 yards and winning Offensive Rookie of the Year.
 From 2017 to 2018, he twice led the league in rushing touchdowns and was named AP NFL Offensive Player of the Year in the former.
 He also received three Pro Bowl and two first-team All-Pro selections.

 During the 2018 playoffs, Gurley began to struggle with injuries that led to the Rams releasing him after the 2019 season.
 He played for the Atlanta Falcons the following year in 2020.
 Gurley announced his retirement in 2022 after spending a year in free agency.

-Early years
+Early life

 Todd Jerome Gurley II was born in Baltimore, Maryland.
 He attended Tarboro High School in Tarboro, North Carolina, where he was a three-sport star in football, basketball, and track.
 He played running back and defensive back for the Vikings during his junior season, totalling 1,472 rushing yards and 26 touchdowns, as well as 79 tackles, an interception, and a forced fumble.
 He was named Rocky Mount Telegram All-Area Offensive Player of the Year for the 2010 season.
-As a senior in 2011, he was the North Carolina Associated Press Player of the Year after totaling 2,600 yards and 38 touchdowns.
+As a senior in 2011, he was the North Carolina Associated Press (AP) Player of the Year after totaling 2,600 yards and 38 touchdowns.
 As a senior, Gurley helped the Vikings football team win the 2A North Carolina state championship, rushing for 242 yards and four touchdowns in the championship game against Lincolnton High School.

 Gurley was also a world-class hurdler and sprinter for the school's track & field team.
 He competed for Team USA in the 110-metres hurdles at the 2011 World Youth Championships in Athletics, where he placed 3rd in the prelims with a career-best time of 13.66 seconds, but finished 15th overall in the semifinals.
-Also a top competitor in the 100-meter dash, he ran a personal-best time of 10.70 seconds in the prelims of the 2011 NCHSAA 2A State Track Meet, placing 2nd.
+Also a top competitor in the 100-meter dash, he ran a personal-best time of 10.70 seconds in the prelims of the 2011 NCHSAA 2A state track meet, placing 2nd.

 Gurley was considered a four-star recruit by Rivals.com, and was listed as the fifth best running back in his class.
 He committed to the University of Georgia to play college football under then-head coach Mark Richt.